MeganClo/note-taker/README.md

 # Note Taker

 ## Description
 This application can be used to write and save notes so that a user can organize their thoughts and keep track of tasks that need to be completed.
 A user can delete notes whenever they'd like.
-See the live link [here](https://shielded-meadow-35227.herokuapp.com/)
+See the live link [here](https://shielded-meadow-35227.herokuapp.com/) and check out a walkthrough video to see how the application works [here](https://drive.google.com/file/d/1ENExbJGjykxlHaoayCRxxUS536FnxAkv/view)

 ## Table of Contents
 * [Installation](#Installation)